survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 Webpack provides multiple ways to set up module loaders.
 Webpack 2 simplified the situation by introducing the `use` field.
 The legacy options (`loader` and `loaders`) still work, though.
 I'll discuss all the options for completeness, as you may see them in existing configurations.

 It can be a good idea to prefer absolute paths here as they allow you to move configuration without breaking assumptions.
 The other option is to set `context` field as this gives a similar effect and affects the way entry points and loaders are resolved.
-It won't have an impact on the output, though, and you still need to use an absolute path or `/` there.
+It doesn't have an impact on the output, though, and you still need to use an absolute path or `/` there.

 Assuming you set an `include` or `exclude` rule, packages loaded from *node_modules* still work as the assumption is that they have been compiled in such way that they work out of the box.
 Sometimes you may come upon a poorly packaged one, but often you can work around these by tweaking your loader configuration or setting up a `resolve.alias` against an asset that is included in the offending package.